 - ... implementing classroom leadership and management skills that facilitate effective multiagency working; - ... co-teaching and working in flexible teaching teams; - ... working as part of a school community and drawing on the support of school internal and external resources; - ... building a class community that is part of a wider school community; - ... contributing to whole school evaluation, review and development processes; - ... collaboratively problem solving with other professionals; - ... contributing to wider school partnerships with other schools, community organisations and other educational organisations; - ... drawing on a range of verbal and non-verbal communication skills to facilitate working co-operatively with other professionals. - 4.
-Personal Professional Development teaching is a learning activity and teachers take responsibility for their lifelong learning.
+Personal Professional Development - teaching is a learning activity and teachers take responsibility for their lifelong learning.

-- Teachers as reflective practitioners; - Initial teacher education as a foundation for ongoing professional learning and development.
+Teachers as reflective practitioners;

+development.